 Blurb: We propose an equilibrium selection criterion (to pick the one that holds for the largest set of beliefs).
 It works better than alternatives in experiments on vertical contracting and electoral competition.

 'Social Welfare with Net Utilities', with D. Xefteris.
-Conditionally accepted (11/2017) for a special issue in honor of Ken Arrow in Public Choice.
+Forthcoming, Special Issue in Honor of Ken Arrow, Public Choice.

-Blurb: A preference relation over utility vectors satisfies a collection of desirable axioms if and only if it is representable by a sum of power functions.
+Blurb: A preference relation over utility vectors satisfies a collection of desirable axioms if and only if it is representable by a function with a particular "sum of power functions" functional form.